rtrppl/orgrr/readme.md

 This will search the org-directory (and all its subdirectories) for a note and then insert a link to this note at point.
 You can search for a combination of tags and title (or alias).
 A marked region is recognized to narrow search.

-If the note does not exist, then a new one with the same title will be created in the `org-directory`.
+If the note does not exist, a new one with the same title will be created in the `org-directory`.
 The naming scheme of the new file is similar to org-roam v1.
 The link to the new note will also be added at point.
 As above mentioned, you should use orgrr-find and orgrr-insert to create new notes and should use `kill-current-buffer` to abort.

 ### orgrr-show-backlinks